 We lease our headquarters and sales offices in San Jose, California under a non-cancelable operating lease which expires in October 2016.
 Certain of our facility leases provide for periodic rent increases.
 In September 2004, we signed an agreement with the Chinese local authority to construct a facility in Chengdu, China.
 We have the option to acquire this facility in Chengdu after a five-year lease term, which option becomes available to us in March 2011.
+At that time, we will likely enter into a purchase agreement for this facility.
+We are currently in the process of constructing a 140,000 square foot research and development facility in Chengdu, China which is expected to be completed in the second half of 2010.
 We also lease our sales offices in Japan, China, Taiwan and Korea.

-As of September 30, 2009, our total outstanding purchase commitments with vendors were \$16.7 million, which includes wafer purchases from our two foundries and the purchase of assembly services primarily from multiple contractors in Asia.
-This compares to purchase commitments of \$10.3 million as of December 31, 2008.
+As of June 30, 2010, our total outstanding purchase commitments with vendors were \$41.2 million, which includes wafer purchases from our two foundries and the purchase of assembly services primarily from multiple contractors in Asia.
+This compares to purchase commitments of \$13.2 million as of December 31, 2009.

-Our contractual obligations have not changed significantly from that disclosed in our annual report on Form 10-K filed with the SEC on February 27, 2009.
+Our contractual obligations have not changed significantly from that disclosed in our annual report on Form 10-K filed with the SEC on February 12, 2010.

-As of September 30, 2009, we had no off-balance sheet arrangements as defined in Item 303(a)(4) of the Securities and Exchange Commission's Regulation S-K.
+As of June 30, 2010, we had no off-balance sheet arrangements as defined in Item 303(a)(4) of the Securities and Exchange Commission's Regulation S-K.